Many persons have written to me asking for advice on how

 Around

-two candidates who seem favorable and set up an appointment to discuss things
+select at least two candidates from your search who seem favorable and set up an

-psychologist will do his or her best to help you in that session and wont
+there.
+A competent psychologist will do his or her best to help you in that session

-feel at all uncomfortable in letting you walk away.
-After all, if he or she
+and wont feel at all uncomfortable in letting you walk away.
+After all, if he

 pay for that session because it really is a psychotherapy session.